userexperior-technologies/integration-guide/docs/ios.md

 ### 5. Identify Screens

 UserExperior SDK automatically detects `ViewController` and defines them as screens.
 However, If you have used `subviews` added in the existing `ViewController`, then we recommend to use the `startScreen()` method.
-This API allows you to manually define `subviews` which will be missed during auto-capturing.
+This API allows you to manually define `subviews` that will be missed during auto-capturing.

 -   For Objective-C